sophie-shao/dlFinalProject/README.md

 ## Introduction:

-We want to be able to convert images into lofi sketches by implementing the existing paper NeuralSVG [https://arxiv.org/pdf/2501.03992]
+We want to be able to convert images into lofi sketches by implementing the existing paper [CLIPascene](https://arxiv.org/pdf/2211.17256)

 * The paper's objective is to ...
 * We chose this paper because